bugsnag/bugsnag-js/packages/react-native/CONTRIBUTING.md

 Currently this branch relies on a snapshotted version of bugsnag-android, which should _just work_.

+The tests can be run with by running `./gradlew test -Pbugsnagdev=true` from the `android` directory.

 #### iOS

 The cocoa notifier is vendored in to this repo so nothing special is required there.